codio/site/source/docs/dashboard/tutorials/course-public.html.md

 ##How to Use and Modify a public Tutorial

 - Locate and select the Tutorial you are interested in
-- From the Modules list click on the fork icon for the module
+- From the Modules list click on the fork icon for the module you want to modify
 - This will now fork that module into a new Project in your Codio account.
 From this point, you are free to make whatever changes you require to the code or to the [Codio Guide](/docs/ide/tools/guides/).

 If there is an author attribution in the Guide or the readme.md file, please be respectful and leave the attribution in place.